November 16, 2024

 10. Repotting Shock

-Orchids can be sensitive to change.
-After repotting, they sometimes experience “repotting shock,” where the plant struggles to adjust to its new environment, which can lead to drooping leaves.
-This is particularly common if the roots were disturbed too much during the process.
+Orchids are sensitive to any changes.
+After you repot them they sometimes experience “repotting shock” which is where the plant struggles to adjust to its new environment.
+Which in turn can lead to drooping leaves.
+This is quite likely if you accidentally disturbed the roots whilst you were repotting it.

 Signs of Repotting Shock